patrick-crawford/WEB422-Backup/Code Examples/teams-api/README.md

 3. Click the "Connect Your Application" button

 4. Under the first option, click the "Standard connection string (For drivers compatible with MongoDB 3.4+)" button and copy the URI connection string and paste it in a text file for now.
-You will notice that there's a space for <PASSWORD> - simply replace this with the actual password that you used as your "MongoDB User" when setting up your SenecaWeb Cluster
+You will notice that there's a space for &lt;PASSWORD&gt; - simply replace this with the actual password that you used as your "MongoDB User" when setting up your SenecaWeb Cluster

 5. Search the connection string for the text "mongodb.net:27017/test" - it should be in there somewhere.
 To connect to a specific database, simply replace the string "test" with the actual database name, ie: "teams-api-data" (mongodb.net:27017/teams-api-data).